PyDataFtWayne/RunPassBot-Presentation/README.md

-# RunPassBot-Presentation
+# RunPassBot: Presentation Slides
-Slides for the PyData Fort Wayne Meetup on August 9, 2016
+This the repo for the slides that were presented at the PyData Fort Wayne Meetup on August 9, 2016.
+The GitHub repo for the project can be found [here](https://github.com/marktrovinger/RunPassBot).